 A quick and easy homemade pizza dough recipe is ideal for making hungry bellies happy!
 Pizza is a crowd favorite no matter the age group you’re serving.
 One question that I hear a lot is “Can you freeze homemade pizza dough?”
 With this recipe, you can!

 While there are a lot of gourmet pizza options out there, I love having just some standard pizzas made up and in the freezer, ready to be pulled out at a moment’s notice for pizza night.
 Don’t you?

 If you answered “Yes” then this is the crust for you.
 It is so easy to make, and freezes really nicely.
-I won’t lie, it is not the best crust ever, but it is very versatile, and works from frozen, which makes it our go-to crust for Friday night pizza night, because after a long week, I don’t want to worry about making pizza from scratch, and I don’t have to.
+This is a very versatile, and works from frozen, which makes it our go-to crust for Friday night pizza night, because after a long week, I don’t want to worry about making pizza from scratch, and I don’t have to.

 Pizza dough is so cheap and easy to make, and usually is made with ingredients you already have on hand, making this an economical and delicious dinner option.

 Yes!
 I particularly love this dough because it can be frozen as a dough, and then you can let it thaw in the fridge before using.
 Or you can roll it out and par bake a pizza, top it with your favorite ingredients, and freeze it.
 Then when you are ready to eat it, just pop it in the oven like you would a frozen pizza you buy at the grocery store.